kirilldronkin/telegram-contest-chart/README.md

 The application written on pure JavaScript without usage of any 3th-party libraries.
 The source code is ECMAScript 2018 which is transpiled to ECMAScript 2015, so the target browser must support it as well.
-Also the source code is annotated for [Closure Compiler](https://developers.google.com/closure/compiler/) to produce a bundle with maximum possible size.
+Also the source code is annotated for [Closure Compiler](https://developers.google.com/closure/compiler/) to produce a bundle with the minimum possible size.

 ## Features